szymondlugolecki/user-management-table/README.md

 This project is a React application that implements a user management table with Redux and TypeScript.
 It fetches user data from a mock API and provides simple filtering functionality.

+## Challenges I've faced:
+The only challenge I faced was gaining knowledge on how to use Redux.
+I wasn't familiar with the library, but luckily it shares similarities with lots of other state management solutions I've used.

 ## Features

 - Displays user information (name, username, email, and phone) in a table